-The first thing to take into consideration is that the summary description that is displayed underneath your business name in the Google Business profile is managed and created by the search engine itself.
-This is the editorial description that Google’s algorithm creates to maintain consistency throughout the platform.
+The first thing to consider is that the summary description displayed underneath your business name in the Google Business profile is managed and created by the search engine itself.
+This is the editorial description that Google’s algorithm makes to maintain consistency throughout the platform.

-Now this may seem like a spanner in the works for your SEO efforts but don’t fret because Google does an accurate job at creating business descriptions.
+Now, this may seem like a spanner in the works for your SEO efforts but don’t fret.
+Google does an accurate job of creating business descriptions.

 However, you do have access to and editorial rights to the from the business section in the Google My Business account dashboard.
 The from the business section appears further down in the profile, usually below the reviews area.